madebymak/knowledge-resource/JS/js-notes.md

 <br>

 ## Convert to Intergral (~~)
-- more efficent way to remove decimals
+- more efficient way to remove decimals
 ```
 // instead of
 math.round(math.random*50)